VIDA-NYU/reprozip/paper/paper.md

 ![Step 2.
 Unpacking](unpacking.png)

-We have a [repository of examples](https://github.com/ViDA-NYU/reprozip-examples) with explicit instructions on how to reproduce a subset of use cases.
-This repository provides documentation, `.rpz` files, and also a Vagrantfile that automatically configures a machine with six of the eleven case studies in the examples repository.
+We have extensive documentation [@documentation], a website visually explaining ReproZip [@main-site], and available examples [@example-site] with explicit instructions on how to reproduce a subset of use cases.
+This repository of examples provides documentation, `.rpz` files, and also a Vagrantfile that automatically configures a machine with six of the eleven case studies in the examples repository.
+Users can also watch a demo video [@youtube] to better understand the execution of ReproZip.
+The most recent paper [@recent-paper] on ReproZip was published this year in the proceedings of SIGMOD.

 # References
-* [Archive on Zenodo](https://doi.org/10.5281/zenodo.159604); Rémi Rampin, Fernando Chirigati, Vicky Steeves, Dennis Shasha, Juliana Freire
-* [Documentation](https://reprozip.readthedocs.io/en/1.0.x/); Rémi Rampin, Fernando Chirigati, Vicky Steeves
-* [Main website](https://vida-nyu.github.io/reprozip/); Fernando Chirigati, Rémi Rampin, Vicky Steeves
-* [Repository of examples](http://doi.org/10.17605/OSF.IO/JB2UV); Vicky Steeves, Rémi Rampin, Fernando Chirigati
-* [Visual guide to examples](https://vida-nyu.github.io/reprozip-examples/); Vicky Steeves, Rémi Rampin
-* [Most recent paper](https://doi.org/10.1145/2882903.2899401); Rémi Rampin, Fernando Chirigati, Dennis Shasha, Juliana Freire
-* [YouTube Demo Video](https://www.youtube.com/watch?v=-zLPuwCHXo0); Fernando Chirigati, Vicky Steeves